en1y/en1y/README.md

 ---

-- I am a relatively advanced coder that specifies in Java but knows basic of a big variety of languages like C++, JS, React, Python etc.
+- I am a relatively advanced coder that specifies in Java but knows basics of a big variety of languages like C++, JS, React, Python etc.